Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Deciding between abstract classes and interfaces

-Given both abstract classes and interfaces have the ability to encapsulate abstract methods, _how do you pick between the two_?
+Given both abstract classes and interfaces can encapsulate abstract methods, _how do you pick between the two_?

 It's easy:

-- Interfaces are used to enforce a common set of behavioral capabilities on otherwise-disparate classes with very little code in common.
+- Interfaces enforce a common set of behavioral capabilities on otherwise disparate classes with very little code in common.

-- Abstract classes are used to enforce a common set of behavioral capabilities on classes that share a significant amount of code in common.
+- Abstract classes enforce a common set of behavioral capabilities on classes that share a significant amount of code.